gagolews/clustering-benchmarks/README.md

-Cluster similarity measures (such as the adjusted Rand index or normalised mutual information score, see, e.g, Hubert and Arabie, 1985) can be used to compare the agreement between the reference and the generated partition.
+Cluster similarity measures (such as the adjusted Rand index or normalised mutual information score, see, e.g., Hubert and Arabie, 1985) can be used to compare the agreement between the reference and the generated partition.